earthcube/scheduler/dagster/implnets/deployment/README_LOCAL_DEVELOPMENT.md

 ```

 If you look in dagster_localrun.sh you can see that the
-$PROJECT variable is use to define what files to use, and define
+$PROJECT variable is used to define what files to use, and define, and to setup a separate 'namespace' in traefik labels.

 If you look in compose_local_eco_override.yaml you can see that
 additional mounts are added to the containers.